johannaengland/nav/doc/howto/migrate-rrd-to-graphite.rst

 .. warning:: You cannot upgrade directly from NAV 3 to 4.6 and keep your RRD
              data.
-You will either have make a decision to lose your old RRD data, or perform an intermediary upgrade via an NAV 4 version.
+You will either have to make a decision to lose your old RRD data, or perform an intermediary upgrade via a NAV 4 version.

 *****